AmateurECE/twardyece-blog/_posts/2024-10-31-Value-and-Risk-Driven-Design-Methods.md

 # Designing the Design Process

 _How_ we tackle a problem is more important than the problem itself.
-Lately, I've had one question ringing in my head, like a tape on repeat:
+Lately, I've had two questions ringing in my head, like a tape on repeat:

 > Do I know everything I need to know to succeed?
 > What can I do today to be more sure of my success tomorrow?